rcazzara/seldovia/_people/Matson_Andrew_Andy.md

 **ANDREW MATSON, "Andy",** was born in Kotka, Finland on July 10, 1882.
 He arrived in New York City as a sailor on a ship coming from Buenos Aires, Argentina.
-He declared his US citizenship in Washington State in
+He declared his US citizenship in Washington State.

 He married [**Demnina "Nina" OSKOLKOFF Edelman,**](./Matson_Demina_Oskolkoff.md) born in Ninilchik March 27, 1880.